teifip/gcic-mqtt-client/README.md

 The `token_renewal` event is emitted whenever the token auto-renewal function supported by this helper module takes care of generating a new token.
 The `expires` argument is an integer number that indicates the expiration time of the new token expressed as UNIX timestamp in seconds.

-The following example summarizes the set of events that may be reasonable to monitor.
+The following example summarizes the set of MQTT client events that may be reasonable to monitor.
 The definition of the corresponding event handlers is application specific.

 ```javascript
 client.on('connect', () => {